Torxed/archinstall_gui/docs/help/discord.rst

-.. _help.discord:
+.. _discord:

 Discord
 =======

+.. warning:: Do not report issues to the Arch Linux forums, this is not an official app.

-There's a discord channel which is frequent by the `contributors <https://github.com/Torxed/slimDNS/graphs/contributors>`_.
+There's a discord channel which is frequent by the `contributors <https://github.com/Torxed/archinstall_gui/graphs/contributors>`_.

-To join the server, head over to `discord.com/slimDNS <https://discord.gg/CMjZbwR>`_ and join in.
+To join the server, head over to `discord.com/archinstall <https://discord.gg/cqXU88y>`_ and join in.
 There's not many rules other than common sense and treat others with respect.

 There's the `@Party Animals` role if you want notifications of new releases which is posted in the `#Release Party` channel.